-24. Child on Child abuse (formally Peer-on-peer abuse)
+24. Child on Child abuse

 For the purposes of this policy, "child-on-child abuse" is defined as abuse between children.

 The school has a zero-tolerance approach to abuse, including child-on-child abuse, as confirmed in the Child Protection and Safeguarding Policy's statement of intent.